 Our paper is related to the literature on the role of children's cognitive and noncognitive skills in human capital formation.
 Research in this area has established that not only cognitive but also noncognitive skills have an important influence on individuals' life outcomes in terms of education, income, and health (Cunha et al. 2006; Heckman, Stixrud and Urzua 2006; Conti and Heckman 2010; Moffitt et al. 2011; Duckworth et al. 2012; Duckworth and Carlson 2013).
-Furthermore, research (reviewed in Borghans et al. (2008), Cunha and Heckman (2009), and Almond and Currie (2011)) has focused on the determinants of children's cognitive and noncognitive skills, and has identified the early family environment and associated parental investments, the school environment, and early health shocks as important determinants of adolescent and adult human capital.
-In addition, researchers have started to design interventions to boost cognitive and noncognitive skills and have conducted randomized controlled trials to measure the interventions' causal effects.
-This literature examined the general role and malleability of (i) children's "growth mindset", i.e., an optimistic belief about the role of effort in individuals' success (Dweck 2006; Yeager et al. 2014; Sisk et al. 2018; Yeager et al. 2019), (ii) children's perseverance and patience (Duckworth et al. 2007; Duckworth 2011; Alan and Ertac 2018; Alan, Boneva and Ertac 2019), and (iii) children's trust and social preferences (Kosse et al. 2020; Cappelen et al. forthcoming).
+Furthermore, research discussed in (Borghans et al. (2008), Cunha and Heckman (2009), Almond, Currie and Duque (2018); Garcia, Heckman and Ronda (2023) and Garcia and Heckman (2023)) has focused on the determinants of children's cognitive and noncognitive skills, and has identified the early family environment and associated parental investments, the school environment, and early health shocks as important determinants of adolescent and adult human capital.
+In addition, researchers designed interventions to boost cognitive and noncognitive skills and have conducted randomized controlled trials to measure the interventions' causal effects.
+This literature examined, among others, the general role and malleability of (i) children's "growth mindset", i.e., an optimistic belief about the role of effort in individuals' success (Dweck 2006; Yeager et al. 2014; Sisk et al. 2018; Yeager et al. 2019), (ii) children's perseverance and patience (Duckworth et al. 2007; Duckworth 2011; Alan and Ertac 2018), and (iii) children's trust and social preferences (Cappelen et al. 2020; Kosse et al. 2020).